nandans16/progchessAI/README.md

 # progchessAI
-This is a python-based AI that uses the Monte-Carlo Tree Search to play Standard, 2-move, 3-move, 4-move or progressive chess.
+This is a python-based AI that uses the Monte-Carlo Tree Search along with a Neural Network to improve the search, and to play the games of Standard, 2-move, 3-move, 4-move or progressive chess.

 *README*